Using Liveboards and Answers

 Liveboards act like live dashboards.
 They are collections of your related Answers, in the form of charts and tables, and your headline metrics.

-You can pin charts, tables, and headlines to any Liveboard which you created, and those that have been shared with you with the Edit privilege.
+You can pin charts and tables to any Liveboard which you created, and those that have been shared with you with the Edit privilege.
 When you create a Liveboard, you can share it with other people with either the View or Edit privilege.
-Liveboards are interactive, allowing you to perform actions like drilling down on answers, filtering, excluding values, and exploring answers or headlines.
+Liveboards are interactive, allowing you to perform actions like drilling down on Answers, filtering, excluding values, and exploring Answers.

 This is an example of a Liveboard you might create or view, as a member of a retailer’s Sales department:

-Notice that you can explore any visualization, follow any KPI, or perform a number of other actions using the more options menu at the top right corner of a visualization .
+Notice that you can explore any visualization, follow any KPI, or perform a number of other actions using the more options menu in the upper-right corner of a visualization .

 In the top menu bar, select Add filters.
 Note that you need access to the underlying data source to be able to filter a Liveboard.